Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 June bugs are also called May bugs.
 They commonly appear throughout North and South America at the end of spring or at the start of summer.

-These bugs are attracted to bright light, which is why you may see them at night flying around porch lights or street lamps.
-While they don’t bite humans, both adult bugs and grubs can cause damage to your crops [1].
+These bugs are attracted to bright light, so you may see them flying around porch lights or street lamps at night.
+While they don’t bite humans, adult bugs and grubs can cause damage to your crops [1].

 How to Get Rid of June Bugs Naturally

-These are the best home remedies and natural methods we could come up with.
+These are the best home remedies and natural methods we could think of.
 We hope one or more works for you.

 1. Hand-Picking

-This is probably the least pleasant option you can think of.
-It requires you to lay your hands on an annoying bug.
+This is probably the least pleasant option.
+It requires you to touch an annoying bug.
 However, it may be the most cost-effective method.

-To catch them and kill June bugs, all you need is a pair of gloves and a container of soapy water.
-Put on your gloves and carefully capture them by hand.
+To catch and kill June bugs, you need only a pair of gloves and a container of soapy water.
+Put on your gloves and carefully capture the bugs by hand.

 Next, drop them in some soapy water.
-This will help ensure that they won’t come back.
+Doing so will help ensure that they won’t come back.

 If you want to take this approach, do it at night since June bugs are most active after dark.

 Look for them on lights and windowsills.
-You may also find them in vegetation around your home, such as hedges and trees, where they tend to congregate.
+They may also be found in vegetation around your home, such as hedges and trees, where they tend to congregate.

 2. Natural Predators